128technology/docs/docs/config_wan_assurance.md

 ### Re-Onboarding a router

-To re-onboard a router without doing a full ISO re-initialization, the additional steps needs to be taken in order to unrelease the router and trigger the on-boarding process again.
+To re-onboard a router without doing a full ISO re-initialization, use the following steps to trigger the on-boarding process again.

 From the conductor shell: